MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 - Client devices require internet access to activate their Office 365 ProPlus subscription, and then must connect at least once every thirty days to verify their subscription.
 - The following ports and protocols must be open: [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).

-When evaluating your network, make sure to assess network capacity between remote sites and the Office CDN.
-If you have the capacity in those sites, we recommend that they get updates directly from the Office CDN.
+When evaluating your network, make sure to assess the bandwidth between remote sites and the Office Content Delivery Network (CDN).
+If you have the capacity between those sites and the internet, we recommend that you get updates directly from the Office CDN.

-If you do manage updates from the Office Content Delivery Network (CDN), updates are automatically deployed over a number of days to prevent your devices from trying to update at the same time.
+If you do manage updates from the Office CDN, updates are automatically deployed over a number of days to prevent your devices from trying to update at the same time.
 These features are not available when managing updates from a local source.

 ## Step 4 - Assess application compatibility